FCKH8: FCKH8 response

 FCKH8 has responded to the criticisms, stating that their videos are meant to raise awareness for various social causes and spark conversations.
 They also commented that they felt that the takedown of the Potty-Mouthed Princesses video was censorship and that "This censorship gets to the exact point that the girls in the video are making ... that society finds it more offensive for a girl to say fuck than they do the fact that 1 out 5 women are sexually assaulted and raped."
 They have also stated that they are unafraid of the backlash from their campaigns, as they feel that the social causes are more important concerns.

 They responded to concerns of profiteering with the sale of their anti-racism shirts, claiming that they did not make enough from T-shirt sales to make large profits.

 Controversy

-In addition to content criticism, FCKH8 has been widely criticized for non-delivery of items ordered from its website.
-It has an "F" rating from the Better Business Bureau for charging customer credit cards immediately and then never delivering the merchandise ordered.
+In addition to content criticism, FCKH8 has been criticized for occasional non-delivery of items ordered from its website.
+It has an "B+" rating from the Better Business Bureau for charging customer credit cards immediately and then never delivering the merchandise ordered.